-There are a lot of ways to measure the growth of customer data platforms (CDP): search terms, revenue, new customers, and media and analyst mentions, to name a few.
+There are a lot of ways to measure the growth of the customer data platform (CDP): search terms, revenue, new customers, and media and analyst mentions, to name a few.

 At BlueConic, we can see the CDP industry and market growth when we look at the quarter-over-quarter increases in revenue, customers, renewals, and inbound leads.